-Teachers are given enumerable tasks with tight deadlines and less than mediocre pay.
+Tight deadlines, too many tasks, and less than mediocre pay are what teachers face today.
 Common core, standardized testing, and disciplinary issues take away from the joy of teaching.
 Most often, parents and students encounter fully committed educators who teach out of their desire to impact the future.
 Then, there are those discouraging times when parents have a negative experience.
 What are parents to do when they realize they hate their child’s teacher?

 First things first, keep your cool.

 Conversely, if there are disciplinary problems, make note of them.
-Assure the teacher that you will address those problems, but inform her of the need to be contacted about behavior issues immediately.
-Still, remain focused on your child’s academic performance without spending too much time with other variables.
+Assure the teacher that you will address those problems, but inform him or her of the need to be contacted about behavior issues immediately.
+Still, remain focused on your child’s academic performance without spending too much time on other variables.

-What if the teacher infers that there may be something wrong with your child by pulling records or using attention deficit disorder (ADD) buzz words like “attention” and “distracted?”
+What if the teacher infers that there may be something wrong with your child by using Attention Deficit Disorder (ADD) buzzwords such as “attention” and “distracted?”